 Try Some Smile Therapy

-You might be surprised how easy it is and how good it feels
+You might be surprised how easy it is and how good it feels.

 Make yourself smile, I often say.
 Stick a pencil in your mouth (I show them), between your lips, it makes you frown, in your teeth, it makes you smile.
 It always sounded good and my clients seem to love the reference.
 After all, aren't we all really searching for a quick fix?

 So for years now, I have relayed this tale of research that I had no information on (had I made it up?) in an effort to substantiate my oversimplistic claim that smiling through a bad moment might just help you feel better.

 Everyone knows this is not an original thought.
 In fact, my mother has been telling me that for almost 60 years!
-But this is a notion takes some getting used to, especially if you are feeling extraordinarily cranky or worse, consumed by depressive thinking.
+But this is a notion that takes some getting used to, especially if you are feeling extraordinarily cranky or worse, consumed by depressive thinking.
 Surely, faking a smile cannot really make a difference.

-Originally, this facial feedback phenomenon was studied by Laird (1974) who conducted 2 experiments in which he manipulated participants’ facial expressions without their knowledge while they viewed cartoons.
+Originally, this facial feedback phenomenon was studied by Laird (1974) who conducted two experiments in which he manipulated participants’ facial expressions without their knowledge while they viewed cartoons.
 He attached surface electrodes to participants between their eyebrows, at the corners of their mouths, and on their jaws.
 Then a set of the electrodes was touched and participants were asked to contract their muscles at these specific points.
 This experiment tested the hypothesis that if an individual’s mouth is manipulated into the form of a smile it would change his or her perception of a humorous video clip.

 Participants were told to hold a pencil between their teeth while performing a task that involved rating the degree of humor in cartoons.
 Holding the pencil in the mouth this way forced the individuals to smile.
-Try it, you’ll see.
-The pencil can be lengthwise between the teeth, or hanging down from the tip between your teeth.
+(Try it; you’ll see.
+The pencil can be lengthwise between the teeth or hanging down from the tip between your teeth.
 Either way, you get the forced smile.)

 Which is exactly what happened.